circleci/circleci-docs/jekyll/_cci2/caching.md

 order: 1000
 ---

-Caching is one of the most effective ways to reduce build times, but it can also be subtle.
+Caching is one of the most effective ways to reduce job times, but it can also be subtle.
 This article will outline some strategies you can use to increase caching effectiveness in CircleCI.

 ## Partial Cache Restores